 Step 2: Identify Reasonably Foreseeable Internal and External Threats

-These threats arise from potential unauthorized access, transmission, disclosure, misuse, alteration, or destruction of the protected information.
-Moreover, the threats identified need to incorporate those from internal systems or third-party service providers.
+These threats arise from potential unauthorized access, transmission, disclosure, misuse, alteration, or destruction of protected information.
+Moreover, the hazards identified need to incorporate those from internal systems or third-party service providers.

 Step 3: Assess the Likelihood and Estimate Damage

-Considering the private nature of the information that insurance companies collect, they must assess the likelihood that cybercriminals will target the company’s databases and estimate potential financial, reputational, and legal risks.
+Considering the private nature of the information that insurance companies collect, they must assess the likelihood that cybercriminals will target the company’s databases and estimate the potential impact of the risks.

 Step 4: Review Current Policies, Procedures, Systems, and Safeguards

 Determine how well the current controls protect data; this provides insight into additional cybersecurity needs.
-When reviewing information systems, insurance companies need to look at all aspects of their controls.
-To do this, they must review and assess network and software designs first.
+Insurance companies must consider all aspects of their controls when reviewing information systems.
+They must first check and assess network and software designs to do this.

 They also need to assess the risks posed by their current information classification, governance, processing, storage, transmission, and disposal procedures.
 Moreover, they need to understand how well their current detection, protection, and response processes secure the information from attacks, intrusions, and system failures.

-Finally, they need to assure continuous, relevant training for employees and managers.
+Finally, they must ensure continuous, relevant training for employees and managers.